jestra03/Refactoring-Project-Object-Oriented-Programming-/Final Project/README.txt

 8. TREE
     * animates and has health
     * if it's health is depleted it with transform into a STUMP entity.
+9. HIPPIE:
+    * Is a protesting entity whose behavior counteracts the actions of the dude entity.
+    * Has two modes: protestor mode and treehugger mode
+    * Treehugger mode: Navigates to the nearest tree to body block dude entities from chopping it.
+    * Protestor mode: Navigates to the closest house and body blocks dude entities
+    * Hippies are spawned as the result of a mouse click triggering a world event
+    * Any tree a hippie touches will turn gold and increase in health
+    * Hippies regenerate a tree if they are next to it
+    * Hippies leave a trail of symbols on the grass they walk on

+WORLD EVENT:
+    * In the event of a mouse click, a peace symbol will spawn on the tile chosen
+    * One to two hippies are spawned as a result of the mouse click